Civil conflicts in Vietnam (1945–1949): Nationalist Parties Front

-In June 1946, when the Chinese forces withdrew to Yunnan, the Viet Minh militia isolated the towns controlled by Viet Quoc.
+In June 1946, when the Chinese forces withdrew to Yunnan, the Viet Minh militia isolated the towns controlled by VNQDĐ.
 On June 18, 1946, the Viet Minh attacked Phú Thọ and Việt Trì.
 The Vietnamese National Revolutionary Army in Phu Tho withdrew after 4 days.

-In June 1946, in Hanoi, members of the Viet Quoc met to discuss whether to acknowledge the leadership of the Viet Minh, retreat to the border, or organize a coup to overthrow the government of the Democratic Republic of Vietnam.
+In June 1946, in Hanoi, members of the VNQDĐ met to discuss whether to acknowledge the leadership of the Viet Minh, retreat to the border, or organize a coup to overthrow the government of the Democratic Republic of Vietnam.
 Meanwhile, Trương Tử Anh, the leader of the Vietnam Nationalist Front was planning a coup that could begin with attacks on French soldiers to cause chaos.
 The French also intended to parade around Hoàn Kiếm Lake to celebrate Bastille Day (July 14, 1789), causing the security forces of the Democratic Republic of Vietnam to worry that this event could become a target of parties opposing the Viet Minh.

-On the night of July 11, the Northern Public Security force received information that the Viet Quoc force had finished printing leaflets and appeals, some of which had been sent to the provinces.
-Early in the morning of July 12, the Viet Quoc headquarters in Hanoi would withdraw into secrecy to carry out the final stage of a coup to overthrow the Government of the Democratic Republic of Vietnam.
+On the night of July 11, the Northern Public Security force received information that the VNQDĐ force had finished printing leaflets and appeals, some of which had been sent to the provinces.
+Early in the morning of July 12, the VNQDĐ headquarters in Hanoi would withdraw into secrecy to carry out the final stage of a coup to overthrow the Government of the Democratic Republic of Vietnam.

-Ho Chi Minh assigned Võ Nguyên Giáp and Trần Quốc Hoàn, who later became Minister of Public Security, the task of neutralizing demonstrations organized by the Viet Quoc and the Viet Cach to end the propaganda activities of these parties among the people.
+Ho Chi Minh assigned Võ Nguyên Giáp and Trần Quốc Hoàn, who later became Minister of Public Security, the task of neutralizing demonstrations organized by the VNQDĐ and the Đồng Minh Hội to end the propaganda activities of these parties among the people.
 Giáp said: "We had to punish the saboteurs...
 But at all costs we had to avoid provocation and ensure that no major conflicts occurred".
 After the "Ôn Như Hầu case", the coup attempt failed.
 Trương Tử Anh arrested and executed, Nhất Linh, Vũ Hồng Khanh, and Nguyễn Hải Thần fled to China.